Audax117/Audax117/README.md

   - ASP
   - PDDL

-Certifications:
-- Cambridge English B2 FCE (2017)

 University:
-- Bachelor's degree in Biomedical Engineering at UNIVPM (AY 2017/2020).
+- Bachelor's Degree in Biomedical Engineering at UNIVPM (AY 2017/2020).
 Graduated with 110 cum laude.
-- Master's degree in Bioengineering, specifically in Neuroengineering and Neurotechnologies, at UNIGE (AY 2021/2023).
+- Master's Degree in Bioengineering, specifically in Neuroengineering and Neurotechnologies, at UNIGE (AY 2021/2023).
 Graduated with 110 cum laude.

 ## Bachelor's Degree
 My Bachelor academic formation included courses in: